wch/chatstream/README.md

 pip install rsconnect-python
 ```

 Then make sure a server is registered.
 For example you can register a server named `colorado` with the following command.
-Note that you can get the API key from your server's web interface:
+Note that you can get the API key from your server's web interface.

 ```
 rsconnect add -n colorado -s https://colorado.posit.co/rsc/ -k your_api_key